 Avo-Conscious: Regenerative & Organic for People & Planet

 Nutiva is fueled by our belief that a bright future for all is rooted in healthy food.
 Avocado oil is the food that’s bringing this vision into action in Ethiopia through our supply network of over 78,000 small organic farmers.
-Read on to learn how our climate-smart avocado oil is promoting ecological and social thriving by supporting on-the-ground initiatives like farmer field schools and female-run nursery programs.
+Made from conflict-free, peacefully sourced and fully traceable Ethiopian avocados.
+Read on to learn how our climate-smart avocado oil is promoting ecological and social thriving by supporting on-the-ground initiatives like intercropping, farmer field schools and female-run nursery programs.

 When it comes to our organic avocado oil, we’ve made an avo-conscious commitment.
 This means that the avocados we source to make our oil are verified to meet these key criteria:

 Curious what makes our avocado oil conflict-free?
 Read our blog here to understand why we source ours from Ethiopia instead of Mexico as is typical of most avocado oils.

 As for climate-smart and community-first?
 That’s what we’ll be digging into here—read on to learn how these qualities make our oil uniquely avo-conscious.

 Climate-Smart: Beyond Sustainability to Regeneration

 Since day one of our 20-year journey as a company, Nutiva has been devoted to offering exclusively organic and non-GMO products.
 Our legacy continues with our avocado oil.
 USDA Organic certification and Non-GMO Project verification confirms that the avocados used to make our oil are grown without the use of synthetic pesticides, herbicides or fertilizers, and are never genetically modified.
 That’s not just good news for you, but also the planet.
 (We call that a win-win!)